Smethwick: History

 It was suggested that the name Smethwick meant "smiths' place of work", but a more recent interpretation has suggested the name means "the settlement on the smooth land".
 Smethwick was recorded in the Domesday Book as Smedeuuich, the d in this spelling being the Anglo-Saxon letter eth.
 Until the end of the 18th century it was an outlying hamlet of the south Staffordshire village of Harborne.
 Harborne became part of the county borough of Birmingham and thus transferred from Staffordshire to Warwickshire in 1891, leaving Smethwick in the County of Staffordshire.

 The world's oldest working engine, the Smethwick Engine, made by Boulton & Watt, originally stood near Bridge Street, Smethwick.
 It is now at Thinktank, the new science museum in Birmingham.

-One notable company was The London Works, manufacturing base of the Fox Henderson Company which made the steel framework for the Crystal Palace.
+One notable company was The London Works, manufacturing base of the Fox Henderson Company which made the cast-iron framework for the Crystal Palace.
 This was founded by Charles Fox, whose inventions included the first patented railway points.
 His notable employees included William Siemens, the notable mechanical and electrical engineer.
 The company was bankrupted in 1855 by the failure of an overseas railway to pay for work done.
 The site was later used by the GKN company.
 In 2015 the site was being cleared to build the new Midland Metropolitan University Hospital which aims to combine the Sandwell General Hospital at West Bromwich and City Hospital, Dudley Road.
 Work at the site later came to a standstill because of a crisis in the construction industry.

 Other former industry included railway rolling stock manufacture, at the Birmingham Railway Carriage and Wagon Company factory; screws and other fastenings from Guest, Keen and Nettlefolds (GKN); engines from Tangye; tubing from Evered's; steel pen nibs from British Pens; and various products from Chance Brothers' glassworks, including lighthouse lenses and the glazing for the Crystal Palace (the London works, in North Smethwick, manufactured its metalwork).
 Phillips Cycles, once one of the largest bicycle manufacturers in the world, was based in Bridge Street, Smethwick.
 Nearby, in Downing Street, is the famous bicycle saddle maker, Brooks Saddles.
 The important metalworking factory of Henry Hope & Sons Ltd was based at Halford's Lane where the company manufactured steel window systems, roof glazing, gearings and metalwork.

 Council housing began in Smethwick after 1920 on land previously belonging to the Downing family, whose family home became Holly Lodge High School for Girls in 1922.
 The mass council house building of the 1920s and 1930s also involved Smethwick's boundaries being extended into part of neighbouring Oldbury in 1928.

 The Ruskin Pottery Studio, named in honour of the artist John Ruskin, was in Oldbury Road.
 Many English churches have stained glass windows made by Hardman Studios in Lightwoods House, or, before that, by the Camm family.

 During the Second World War, Smethwick was bombed on a number of occasions by the German Luftwaffe.
 A total of 80 people died as a result of these air raids.